[ Printer Friendly Version ] [ Report Abuse ]

 "Wait, you don't think that he and I..."
 Dezzy said.
 "Ettie, he's just a friend of mine!
 I met him this afternoon!"

 "Yes!
-He just came to deliver a letter to me," Dezzy said, wondering how Bea could change moods so quickly.
+He just came to deliver a letter to me.
+Nothing else happened," Dezzy said, wondering how Bea could change moods so quickly.
 It seemed as if her sister had forgotten that she had been very angry just a few moments ago.

 "Dezzy, it's fine that he brought you a letter, but I don't know how often you should see this man," Addie said, setting Lenora down.